 Scars are a result of the normal healing process in human tissue.
 Scars affect many individuals and can occur after trauma, surgery, self-inflicted injury (cutting), or anytime the skin is compromised.
 Atrophic scars are lower and thinner than the surrounding skin.
 Hypertrophic scars are thickened and elevated above the skin but remain within the boundaries of the initial injury.
 Some are an extreme overgrowth of scar tissue that can be categorized as keloid scars.
 These are thick, raised and “rope–like” in appearance.
+Acne scarring is common in those who have suffered from acne.

-Dr. Sapra will assess a scar to determine a treatment plan that may include use of injections, liquid nitrogen, macroneedling, PRP or laser therapy with Vbeam, Genesis, or Starwalker/Pico lasers.
+Dr. Sapra will assess a scar to determine a treatment plan that may include use of injections, liquid nitrogen, macroneedling, or laser therapy with Vbeam, Genesis, or Starwalker/Pico lasers.
 Depending on the type and severity of the scar, surgical scar revision may be required when injection and laser are not enough.
 This procedure is performed by one of our plastic surgeons under local anaesthetic in order to reduce and improve the look of the scar.
 It may be necessary to proceed with laser treatment and/or topical silicone gel therapy (Dermatix Si gel) to further enhance the results and reduce inflammation and redness.

 Dr. Maryam Zamani